-Voting procedures are the same for national, provincial and municipal elections.
-Procedures for the opening of the polls include checking sensitive materials inside the ballot box, displaying the empty ballot box to all persons present, including polling officials, candidates or their agents, and electoral observers.
-The presiding officer then immediately seals the empty ballot box with two uniquely numbered security seals.
-Voters must present their electoral cards to the polling clerk in order to cast their vote.
-If a person does not present his/her electoral card, he/she will not be able to vote.
-The the voting booth, where the voter records his/her vote by placing the ballot paper bearing the name, photograph and symbol of the chosen candidate into an envelope.
+The polling clerk then hands a voting envelope and a "book" of ballot papers to the voter.
+The voter proceeds alone to the voting booth, where the voter records his/her vote by placing the ballot paper bearing the name, photograph and symbol of the chosen candidate into an envelope.
 The voter presents to the polling clerk who, without touching it, verifies that the voter tenders one envelope only.
-The voter then places the envelope in the ballot box.
-The polling clerk observes the disposal of the unused pages of the ballot book.
-Any person suffering from a physical disability, as well as older voters, may designate a person of their choice to accompany them into the voting booth.
+The voter then places the a physical disability, as well as older voters, may designate a person of their choice to accompany them into the voting booth.

-The polling clerk then hands a voting envelope and a "book" of ballot papers to the voter.
-The voter proceeds alone to of voting," with the official government stamp, and adds the date and their initials in the space provided.
+Finally, the polling clerk stamps the electoral card in the place marked "date of voting," with the official government stamp, and adds the date and their initials in the space provided, or if voting with national ID card, the voter is ticked on the electoral roll and the national ID is given back to the voter.
 The polling clerk inks the voter's left thumb with indelible ink, and then returns the card to the voter, who exits the polling station.
 Voters are given one ballot paper for each candidate and one envelope.
 They must choose one ballot only and place it in the envelope.